kubernetes/community/communication/slack-guidelines.md

 ### Escalating and/or Reporting a Problem

+Join the `#slack-admins` channel and alert the admins to the current issue.
+This is the **fastest way** to get an admin response with many watching the channel.

-Join the `#slack-admins` channel or contact one of the admins in the [closest timezone][admins] via DM directly and describe the situation.
+As a last resort, or if the issue is private, contact one of the admins in the [closest timezone][admins] via DM directly and describe the situation.
 If the issue can be documented, please take a screenshot to include in your message.